mstksg/inCode/copy/entries/fixvec-2.md

 -> a` tells the user that they have to handle every number between 0 and n-1, and nothing else.

-### Between Sized and Unsized
+### Moving between Sized and Unsized

-One key part of our API is missing: how to convert seamlessly between "sized" and "unsized" vectors.
+One key part of our API is missing: how to convert between "sized" and "unsized" vectors.

 Converting from sized to unsized is easy, and we already have it: